August 6th, 2020 by Fix Auto USA

 As the aforementioned list shows, the consequences of drunk driving can be severe.
 But, if you know how to prevent drunk driving, you can stop drunk driving accidents before they occur — and prevent fatalities, injuries, and other problems associated with these accidents.

 How To Get Home Safely After Drinking

-If you need a ride home, public transportation – such as buses, subways, and rail systems — offers an old-fashioned but effective alternative to drunk driving.
-When using public transit, always check their schedules in advance to make sure they will be running at the time you plan to return home.
+- Use public transportation.
+Public transportation — such as buses, subways, and rail systems — offers an old-fashioned but effective alternative to drunk driving.
+When using public transit, always check their schedules in advance to ensure that they will be running at the time you plan to return home.

 - Use a rideshare.
 Ridesharing companies like Lyft and Uber are safe and easy to use, and they usually cost less than taxis.
 If you use a rideshare, you may have to share a ride with someone you don’t know — but that’s a small price to pay to avoid a drunken driving arrest or prevent a fatal car accident.

 Along with these tips, you need to know how to stop family members and friends from driving drunk.
 That way, you can protect yourself, your loved ones, and others safe against drunk driving accidents and related problems.

 How to Prevent Family Members and Friends from Driving Drunk

 In the event that a family member or friend wants to drive drunk, there are several things you can do to prevent him or her from driving home, such as: